 If someone says “you’re always late“, in some sense what they probably mean is something more like “I can’t trust you to be on time [or to let me know, or…]”.

 If someone says “you’re not listening“, in some sense what they mean is “I can’t trust that you’re listening“.
 This is a classic intractable conflict, because they can’t know if you’re listening (and you may know you are).
-But what they do know is that there is a thing it would feel like if they knew you were listening, and they don’t feel that.
+But what they can tell is that there is a thing it would feel like if they knew you were listening, and they don’t feel that.
 You can’t argue with that!
 And you don’t need to.
 You can focus instead on creating the feedback loop that would allow them to see that you’re listening (to the extent you in fact are!)

 If someone says “this Nonviolent Communication is bullshit”, in some sense what they’re saying is “I can’t trust that there isn’t some sort of hostile intent hidden under this supposedly nonviolent language” or even “I can’t trust that something about this interaction won’t [emotionally] harm me [perhaps accidentally]”.
 You might have reason to think otherwise, but maybe they’ve had experiences of people communicating using similar language which ended up in them feeling betrayed or violated.